Get a No Obligation Quote Today!

 Tips About Moving to and Living in the UK

-- If you are not an EU citizen, you’ll need to apply for a work permit if you are planning to work in the UK.
+- You’ll need to apply for a work permit if you are planning to work in the UK.
 A points-based immigration system was introduced in 2008, which was further modified and capped in 2011.
 Expats will need to have an employer sponsor to receive a UK work permit, which means that expats need to have a job prior to moving to the UK.
-EU nationals won’t need a visa or work permit to work in the UK.

 - Public health care is provided by the NHS.
 Expats are entitled to free emergency treatment, but are liable to pay for in-patient and dental treatment.
 Reciprocal healthcare agreements are in place with many countries.